 Winter Driving Tips for Truck Drivers

 When the temperature plunges to five degrees, even the most experienced of truckers can have a hard time managing the icy roads.
 Poor visibility coupled with reduced traction makes the job of a big rig driver extremely challenging.
 However, by implementing preventive safety skills for driving in icy conditions, you can sail through the winter season without any major problems.
-Here are 10 winter driving tips for truck drivers that can help you stay safe this winter.
+Here are 10 winter driving tips for fleet truck drivers that can help you stay safe this winter.

 1. Inspect Your Vehicle